 The Culver-Stockton campus and the city of Canton, Mo., are very safe places to live with extremely low crime rates.
 The safety of the students is the top priority of the Campus Safety staff, which maintains a close working relationship with the Canton Police Department and other public service entities in Northeast Missouri.

-Campus Safety staff includes a director and three full-time safety officers.
+Campus Safety staff includes a director, assistant director and four full-time safety officers.
 Safety officers routinely patrol campus, conduct vehicle checks, enforce parking and issue permits, conduct security surveys, provide student escorts and document incidents.
 Other duties include the presentation of training and crime prevention programs.

 Safety Escorts: Campus Safety offers a ride and walking safety escort service for students, faculty and staff.
 To request a safety escort, dial ext.
 6300.

 SEX OFFENDERS REGISTRY & ACCESS TO RELATED INFORMATION

 The federal Campus Sex Crimes Prevention Act, enacted Oct.
 28, 2000, went into effect Oct.
 28, 2002.
 The law requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a State concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under State Law, of each institution of higher education in that state at which the person is employed, carries on a vocation or is a student.

 Information regarding individuals on the registered sex offenders' list can be obtained from the local sheriff's department.